 - 1 tsp Onion Powder

-- 3 tsp chicken broth concentrate, or 1 tsp of chicken bullion granules
+- 3 teaspoon chicken broth concentrate, or 1 teaspoon of chicken bullion granules

 - 2 cups shredded cheddar cheese